 Once you are ready to hire employees, think about using technology that will help you manage your team.
 Using a construction time clock app like ezClocker will allow you to create work schedules for your employees.
 You can also assign employees to a specific worksite.
 In addition, your employees can clock in and out from anywhere.
 It also offers GPS verification so you can ensure they are at the job site when they clock in and out.
 Also, employees can view their schedules on their phones or computer whenever you make changes.

 As a contractor, you should also think about how you will perform billing?
+Will you be using a job costing software to track expenses?
 What systems are best for contractors to collect your fees?

 Also, think about processes you should develop to perform good quality of work.
 Think about what measurements or steps should be written down as a process to ensure all employees follow required guidelines.